 - In the working area you will also find a "preview pane" in the left side bar, where you have options to adjust zoom and brightness of the preview picture.

 - When working with higher or thicker materials, the camera precision will decrease a bit more.
-You can fix this by adding the height of your material in the "preview pane" in the left side bar, to compensate for difference in camera perspective.
+You can fix this by adding the height of your material in the "Object Height" in the left side bar, to compensate for difference in camera perspective.

 In most cases positioning your design on your material with the help of the camera and preview in the software is the most convenient option.
 However, in some cases it does make more sense to position your designs manually.
 Especially when highest precision is required (accurate to the millimeter) we recommend using manual positioning.
 We also recommend making customized stencils for your designs.
 Especially when aiming for small-batch production, not only does this method offer highest precision - it also speeds up the whole process considerably.
 You can find more information on this method in the following article.

 This is how to check quickly, if your camera is working correctly:

 In this setting you can see two camera pictures: